ubsuny/23-Homework2G3/documentation.md

 ```
 The TestTraceMethods class contains three test methods:

 - Test square matrix: This method tests one 2 × 2 matrix and one 3 × 3 matrix, with a known trace value.
-It use `self.assertEqual` to check if the calculated value matches the expected value.
+It uses `self.assertEqual` to check if the calculated value matches the expected value.
-- Test empty matrix: This method tests one empty matrix by using `self.assertEqual` to check if a `IndexError` is raised as expected.
+- Test empty matrix: This method tests one empty matrix by using `self.assertEqual` to check if `IndexError` is raised as expected.
-- Test non square matrix: This method tests one non square matrix by using `self.assertEqual` to check id a `ValueError` is raised as expected.
+- Test non-square matrix: This method tests one non-square matrix by using `self.assertEqual` to check if `ValueError` is raised as expected.

 ### Output